 First held in 2006, Amgen is widely considered one of the nation’s most important cycling races.
-The 8-day race covers 650-700 miles in California, and this year marks the eighth time that the county has hosted a stage of the race.
+The 8-day race covers 650-700 miles in California, and 2016 marked the eighth time that Sonoma County hosted a stage of the race.

-The 2016 race, which runs from May 15-22, begins in San Diego and ends in Sacramento.
-On the seventh day of the race (May 21, 2016)—known as the seventh stage—the race begins and ends in Santa Rosa, considered one of the world’s premier cycling destinations.
-See details.
+The 2016 race, which ran from May 15-22, began in San Diego and ended in Sacramento.
+On the seventh day of the race (May 21, 2016)—known as the seventh stage—the race began and ended in Santa Rosa, considered one of the world’s premier cycling destinations.

-The 109-mile, seventh-stage Men’s Route runs along Cazadero Highway, Pacific Coast Highway, Coleman Valley Road and includes four King of the Mountain points on King Ridge Road.
-Along the way cyclists will encounter redwood forests and the Pacific Ocean coastline.
+The 109-mile, seventh-stage Men’s Route ran along Cazadero Highway, Pacific Coast Highway, Coleman Valley Road and included four King of the Mountain points on King Ridge Road.
+Along the way cyclists encountered redwood forests and the Pacific Ocean coastline.

-The 64-mile Women’s Route will feature many of the same roads as the men’s route, with a single Queen of the Mountain climb on Coleman Valley Road.
-Stage 3 - Santa Rosa - for the women's race also happens on May 21, 2016.
-See details.
+The 64-mile Women’s Route featured many of the same roads as the men’s route, with a single Queen of the Mountain climb on Coleman Valley Road.
+Stage 3 - Santa Rosa - for the women's race also happened on May 21, 2016.

 Amgen is always a fun event, with thousands of cheering spectators lining the route and a high-spirited atmosphere of celebration.
 At the finish line, the Lifestyle Festival shows the race on outdoor video screens, and offers plenty of live music, food, beverages, entertainment, race merchandise, games, cycle demos, health products and a lot more.
 There’s plenty of fun for kids, too.